 Depression and Grief

 Depression is not grief.
 In contrast to depression, when you experience a loss, you may feel numb or terribly sad, but your self-esteem is okay, you don't have physiological symptoms of depression, and you have no suicidal thoughts.
-(Bereavement does lead to depression in about a third of cases of serious loss.)
+(Bereavement does lead to depression in about a third of cases of serious or sudden loss.)